 Such is the case with exploring the Inside Passage: we go on an Alaska cruise excursion for the scenic beauty of towering mountains, for breaching whales and the mysterious midnight sun.
 And by ourselves we may not do any harm, but together we do wear on the wilderness, gradually threatening the very things that inspire us.
 That’s why, after all that Alaska has given us, we’ve become convinced that it would be unfair not to give back.

 About Our Sponsored Organizations

 For nearly forty years, the Alaska Conservation Foundation has worked with conservation leaders and initiatives to help protect the natural environments of the Last Frontier.
 The group hopes to encourage “an inspiring Alaska that is naturally thriving, biologically and culturally diverse, rich in wildlands, bountiful in terrestrial and marine life, sustainable in its economic development and thoughtfully protected —— forever.”
 Among its stated institutional values are a focus on Alaska’s central environmental issues, innovation in shaping Alaska’s future, and a respect for the state’s environment and culture.

 But There’s More You Can Do to Help

 Booking an Alaska cruise excursion responsibly isn’t the only way you can help protect wild and beautiful Alaska.
 There are numerous dedicated organizations working hard to preserve the integrity of the last frontier.
 Check out their websites to learn what they’re up to.
 And if you haven’t yet laid eyes on a calving tidewater glacier or a bald eagle in flight, perhaps by the end of your Inside Passage Alaska cruise excursion you’ll be itching to help.

 Click the following images to find out more about other great Alaska-friendly organizations:

-Editor’s note: This post was in February 2019 with our organizations most up-to-date charitable effort policies.
+Editor’s note: This post was updated in February 2020 with our organizations most up-to-date charitable efforts.